christian-taillon/infosec-interview-questions/itsec-soc.md

 ```
 IDS - detects security events
-IPS - has capability to block security events
+IPS - has the capability to block security events
 ```

-What is the difference been a SIEM and IDS and IPS?
+What is the difference been a SIEM and IDS, and IPS?

 ```
-SIEM - combines security information management and security event management - collects and aggregates events for alerting, analysis / investigation
+SIEM - combines security information management and security event management - collects and aggregates events for alerting, analysis/investigation
 NIDS - event generation - uses signatures, pattern matching, reputation scoring, or anomaly detection to generate security events in network traffic
 HIDS - event generation - uses signatures, pattern matching, reputation scoring, or anomaly detection to generate security events on a host
 ```